Avaia Williams

 Background

-Prior to commencing pupillage, Avaia worked as a legal officer for Bury Metropolitan Borough Council, managing a substantial caseload of public children matters involving vulnerable children and parents with a range of needs, including significant mental health issues and diminished cognition.
-He was responsible for leading pre-proceedings matters, progressing s.37 reports, and providing tailored advice to schools and social workers on the Local Authority’s statutory obligations to children in need.
+Avaia previously worked as a legal officer for Bury Metropolitan Borough Council, managing a substantial caseload of public children, Court of Protection, and administrative law matters involving vulnerable children and parents with a range of needs, including significant mental health issues and diminished cognition.
+He was responsible for leading pre-proceedings matters, progressing s.37 reports, and providing tailored advice to schools and social workers on the Local Authority’s statutory obligations to children in need under s.17 and relevant regulations.
 During this period, he gained insight into cases involving serious and sensitive allegations.
-Further, Avaia had oversight of several complex adoption matters and has a unique understanding of the progression of adoption cases, including Annex A and Annex B reports.
+Further, Avaia had oversight of several complex adoption matters and has a unique understanding of the progression of adoption cases, including Annex A and Annex B reports and the inner working of the post-placement process, both domestic and internationally.

-Over the course of eight years, Avaia delivered training to more than 10,000 professionals, spanning social workers, police officers, government agencies, and schools, focusing on child protection with particular emphasis on sexual exploitation and radicalisation, as well as specialist insights into social media and the ‘dark web’.
+Over the course of eight years, Avaia delivered training to more than 10,000 professionals, spanning social workers, police officers, central government agencies, and schools, focusing on child protection with particular emphasis on sexual exploitation and extremist radicalisation, as well as subject expert insights into social media and the ‘dark web’.
 He has received specialist training in working with young victims of traumatic events, as well as crisis management and intervention.
-Avaia has continued such training and education during pupillage, producing numerous articles and updates in family law and CoP matters, as well as delivering presentations to local firms.
+Avaia has continued such training and education at the Bar and regularly contributes articles and updates on family law and CoP matters, as well as delivering presentations to local firms and Local Authorities.

-Avaia is a committee member of Young Legal Aid Lawyers and is responsible for YLAL’s mentoring scheme, he is also the founder of The Nightingale Rights Initiative and maintains close links with Greater Manchester Law Centre.
-He has delivered talks on social mobility and access to the profession at Gray’s Inn and Matthew Bolton College, is an avid supporter of those from unconventional backgrounds coming to the Bar, and he regularly supports Gray’s Inn in delivering its annual introductory weekend moot and talks.
-He remains committed to championing social justice and advocating for society’s most vulnerable and has signed up to Advocates Pupil Pledge to make pro bono work a significant part of his practice.
+Avaia is a committee member of Young Legal Aid Lawyers and is responsible for YLAL’s mentoring scheme, he is also the founder of The Nightingale Rights Initiative and regularly comments on issues of importance to the field of human rights.
+He has delivered several talks on social mobility and access to the profession to local schools and colleges, is an avid supporter of those from unconventional backgrounds coming to the Bar, and he regularly supports Gray’s Inn in delivering its annual introductory weekend, moots and talks.
+He remains committed to championing social justice and advocating for society’s most vulnerable and is a significant contributor to pro bono work, through Advocate, Not Beyond Redemption, and of his own volition.
+Avaia is one of Chambers Pro Bono Champions and sits on Chambers Outreach Committee.

 Avaia accepts instructions in all areas of children law, having specialised extensively in this area during pupillage.
 He has observed and assisted in a wide range of public law proceedings, including finding of fact and final hearings spanning numerous days.
 Further, Avaia has been exposed to novel and complex applications Educational Supervision Orders, Adoption Order hearings (including applications for leave to oppose and post-adoption contact), wardship applications, s.26 post-placement contact applications, international placements and adoption and Deprivation of Liberty orders.
 His experience also extends to appeals, having supported matters progressing up to the Court of Appeal.